Skip to Main Content

 He began his Law Enforcement career in April 1992 as a Reserve Deputy Sheriff and made the career move to full-time Deputy Sheriff in 1996.
 In 1997 he became the Community Policing Deputy and Grant Coordinator.
 Chief Calhoun was promoted to Major over the Uniformed Patrol Division in 2000, and in 2005, he was promoted to Chief Deputy and served as the Director of the East Mississippi Public Safety Institute Class B State Law Enforcement Academy.

-Chief Deputy Calhoun is a member of First Baptist Church Meridian and is married to the former Connie McCubbin.
-They have three children, a daughter Caroline, a son Cameron, and a son Drew, who is married to Abby, with whom he has a son, Mac.
+Sheriff Calhoun is also a member of First Baptist Church Meridian and is married to the former Connie McCubbin.
+They have three children, a daughter Caroline, a son Cameron, and a son Drew, who is married to Abby, with whom he has two beautiful children.

 Crime Tip Hotline